speechly/docs/content/client-libraries/usage.md

 # Take UI components to use
-We provide ready-made UI components that implement a Push-to-Talk Button for starting and stopping voice recording, and a display component for showing the returned transcript.
+We provide ready-made UI components that implement a Push-to-Talk Button for starting and stopping voice recording, and a display component for showing the returned transcript (not yet available on Android).
+It is not necessary to use these, but we highly recommend this as a first step to get started quickly.
 <div class="tab">
   <button class="tablinks WebClient active" onclick="openTab(event, 'WebClient')">Web Browser</button>
   <button class="tablinks React" onclick="openTab(event, 'React')">React</button>